-PBF-6.
-Bachelor's Degrees within Programs of Strategic Emphasis

-This metric is based on the number of baccalaureate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis.'
+PBF-6: Bachelor's Degrees within Programs of Strategic Emphasis: This metric is based on the number of baccalaureate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis.'
 A student who has multiple majors in the subset of targeted Classification of Instruction Program codes will be counted twice (i.e., double-majors are included).
 Source: State University Database System (SUDS).

-PBF-7.
-University Access Rate Percent of Undergraduates with a Pell Grant

-This metric is based the number of undergraduates, enrolled during the fall term, who received a Pell Grant during the fall term.
+PBF-7: University Access Rate Percent of Undergraduates with a Pell Grant: This metric is based the number of undergraduates enrolled during the fall term who received a Pell Grant during the fall term.
 Students who were not eligible for Pell Grants (e.g., unclassified, non-resident aliens, post-baccalaureate students) were excluded from the denominator for this metric.
 Source: State University Database System (SUDS).

-PBF-8a.
-Graduate Degrees within Programs of Strategic Emphasis

-This metric is based on the number of graduate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis.'
+PBF-8a: Graduate Degrees within Programs of Strategic Emphasis: This metric is based on the number of graduate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis.'
 A student who has multiple majors in the subset of targeted Classification of Instruction Program codes will be counted twice (i.e., double majors are included).
 Source: State University Database System (SUDS).

-PBF-8b.
-Freshmen in Top 10% of High School Class (Applies only to New College of Florida and Florida Polytechnic University)

-Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within the top 10% of their graduating high school class.
-Source: As reported by each university on the Common Data Set.
+PBF-8b: Percentage of Newly Admitted FTICs with High School GPA of a 4.0 or Higher: (Applies only to New College of Florida): Percent of all degree-seeking, first-time, first-year (freshman) students who had a high school grade point average of a 4.0 or higher.

-PBF-9a: FCS AA Transfer Two-Year Graduation Rate [Full-time students]: This transfer cohort is defined as undergraduates entering in fall term (or summer continuing to fall) from the Florida College System with an Associate in Arts (AA) degree and were enrolled full-time in their first semester.
-The rate is the percentage of the initial cohort that has graduated from the same institution by the summer term of their second year.
-Students who were flagged as enrolled in advanced graduate programs in their 2nd year were excluded.
 Source: State University Database System (SUDS).

+PBF-9a: FCS AA Transfer Three-Year Graduation Rate [Full- and part-time students]: This transfer cohort is defined as undergraduates entering in fall term (or summer continuing to fall) from the Florida College System with an Associate in Arts (AA) degree.
+The rate is the percentage of the initial cohort that has either graduated from the same institution by the summer term of their third academic year.
+Both full-time and part-time students are used in the calculation.
+Students who were flagged as enrolled in advanced graduate programs that would not earn a bachelor's degree are excluded.
+Source: State University Database System (SUDS).

-PBF-9b: Pell Recipient Six-Year Graduation Rate [Full- and Part-time students]: This metric is based on the percentage of students who started in the Fall (or summer continuing to Fall) term and were enrolled full-or part-time in their first semester and who received a Pell Grant during their first year (summer to spring) and who graduated from the same institution by the summer term of their sixth year.
+PBF-9b: FTIC Pell Recipient Six-Year Graduation Rate [Full- and Part-time students]: This metric is based on the percentage of first-time-in-college (FTIC) students who started in the fall (or summer continuing to fall) term and were enrolled full-or part-time in their first semester and who received a Pell Grant during their first year (summer to spring) and who graduated from the same institution by the summer term of their sixth year.
 Students who were flagged as enrolled in advanced graduate programs that would not earn a bachelor's degree were excluded.
 Source: State University Database System (SUDS).